 The Phoenix Residence is pleased to announce it has been selected as one of Top Workplaces in Minnesota by the Star Tribune!

-Contact your local legislator to express the need to support the 5% rate increase.
+Contact your local legislator to express the need to support a rate increase.
 Share your story - YOU can make a difference!

 The Phoenix Residence, Inc (PRI) is a non-profit organization founded in St. Paul Minnesota in 1974 by Margaret Ludden a parent of a son with disabilities.
 Margaret formed a coalition of parents like her that had grown children with developmental and physical disabilities.